 Many states have similar steps in their licensing process.
 Potential child care providers must complete an application for a child care license, and all required adults must undergo certain background checks, according to what is required by the state.
 The program typically must receive an inspection to prove that they meet child care licensing standards.
 Some states require certain training hours or certifications to be completed before a provider can receive their license.
 To learn more about how a child care provider becomes licensed in your state, contact your state licensing office.

-Do all child care programs need to have a license to be legally operating?
+Do all child care programs need a license to be legally operating?

 Some child care programs are not required to have a license.